Awareness series & programme updates

 India-relevant awareness pages with prevention checklists, early warning signs, and links to every topic from our news centre.

 Registered under I.T.
 Act & I.R.
-Act of Government of India • Supreme Court Judgment Based Education • Trusted Partner for Rural Healthcare
+Act of Government of India • Community outreach first • Honest boundaries in every programme

-Our health awareness programs focus on present-day realities in India - seasonal outbreaks, high-burden infections, NCD risks, maternal-child vulnerabilities, and grassroots health literacy gaps.
+Awareness work focuses on India’s realities — seasonal outbreaks, waterborne illness, NCD risks, maternal–child vulnerabilities, and gaps in grassroots health education.

 Training follows WHO and Government of India guidelines, with emphasis on health education and ethical community service.
 Our mission is to help young Indians become capable, respected paramedical and community health professionals.